Charges held against Wisconsin man in Bedford County shooting; local man says TV portrayal of 'protestors' prompted him to grab shotgun and confront BLM marchers

 District Judge Brian Baker supported Potts’ argument, holding all charges for trial.

-Thurman and Myers both faced a list of charges several months later, but the most serious charges against the Schellsburg man were dropped after a June 2021 preliminary hearing where Thurman did not appear for court.
+Thurman and Terry Myers both faced a list of charges several months later, but the most serious charges against Myers were dropped after a June 2021 preliminary hearing at which Thurman did not appear for court.

-Thurman had to be extradited from Illinois in December to face his charges, which included attempted aggravated assault, unlawful weapon possession and simple assault.
+Thurman had to be extradited from Illinois in December to face his charges, which include attempted aggravated assault, unlawful weapon possession and simple assault.

 He was considered a fugitive until he was arrested in Illinois and charged with leading police on a high-speed chase with an infant in his vehicle.